Xieql/kurator/docs/content/en/docs/fleet-manager/backup-plugin.md

           endpoint: http://obs.cn-south-1.myhuaweicloud.com
           region: cn-south-1
         secretName: obs-credentials
+EOF
 ```

+### Fleet Backup Plugin Configuration Explained

 Let's delve into the `spec` section of the above Fleet:

 - `clusters`: Contains the two `AttachedCluster` objects created earlier, indicating that the backup plugin will be installed on these two clusters.

 - `plugin`: The `backup` indicates the description of a backup plugin.
-Currently, it only contains configurations related to storage.
+Currently, it only contains storage related configurations.
 For more configuration options, please refer to the [Fleet API](https://kurator.dev/docs/references/fleet-api/).

    Within this storage configuration, users should ensure that the details in the location field are accurate.
 This information primarily differentiates the configurations in fleet-obs.yaml from fleet-minio.yaml.
 Additionally, the secretName refers to the name of the secret that was established earlier within the same namespace.